-The City follows the procedures established by the Department for Local Government pursuant to Section 91A.030 of the Kentucky Revised Statutes in establishing the budget.
+The City follows the procedures established by the Department for Local Government pursuant to Kentucky Revised Statutes Section 91A.030 in establishing the budget.

 Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reported period.
 Actual results could differ from those estimates.